-DEMONSTRATE THAT THESE HAVE BEEN SATISFACTORILY ADDRESSED: The Preferred Option is therefore considered to be wholly compatible with this policy. (a)THE IMPACT ON THE CHARACTER OF THE SURROUNDING LANDSCAPE, BIODIVERSITY, AND THE NATURAL AND BUILT HERITAGE; (b)THE EXTENT TO WHICH ANY MATERIAL HARM THAT MAY BE CREATED BY THE PROPOSAL WILL BE MINIMISED TO ACCEPTABLE LEVELS; (c)THE CONTRIBUTION THAT WILL BE MADE TO TARGETS FOR RENEWABLE ENERGY AND FOR REDUCING GREEN HOUSE GAS EMISSIONS; (d)THE WIDER ENVIRONMENTAL, SOCIAL AND ECONOMIC BENEFITS OF PROPOSED RENEWABLE ENERGY SCHEMES.
-POLICY 26 - PROVISION FOR WORKING MINERALS LANCASHIRE'S MINERAL RESOURCES WILL BE CONSERVED.
-THE RELEASE OF NEW MINERAL RESOURCES WILL BE LIMITED TO No mineral extraction sites have been identified in Rawtenstall town centre.
-THE MINIMUM REQUIRED TO MEET IDENTIFIED REQUIREMENTS.
-DEVELOPMENT WILL ACHIEVE THE BEST BALANCE OF SOCIAL, The Preferred Option is therefore considered to be wholly compatible with this policy.
+DEMONSTRATE THAT THESE HAVE BEEN SATISFACTORILY The Preferred Option is therefore considered to be wholly compatible with this ADDRESSED: policy.

+- (a) THE IMPACT ON THE CHARACTER OF THE SURROUNDING LANDSCAPE, BIODIVERSITY, AND THE NATURAL AND BUILT HERITAGE: - (b)THE EXTENT TO WHICH ANY MATERIAL HARM THAT MAY BE CREATED BY THE PROPOSAL WILL BE MINIMISED TO ACCEPTABLE LEVELS: - (c)THE CONTRIBUTION THAT WILL BE MADE TO TARGETS FOR RENEWABLE ENERGY AND FOR REDUCING GREEN HOUSE GAS EMISSIONS: - (d)THE WIDER ENVIRONMENTAL, SOCIAL AND ECONOMIC BENEFITS OF PROPOSED RENEWABLE ENERGY SCHEMES.

+POLICY 26 - PROVISION FOR WORKING MINERALS

+LANCASHIRE'S MINERAL RESOURCES WILL BE CONSERVED.
+THE RELEASE OF NEW MINERAL RESOURCES WILL BE LIMITED TO THE MINIMUM REQUIRED TO MEET IDENTIFIED REQUIREMENTS.
+DEVELOPMENT WILL ACHIEVE THE BEST BALANCE OF SOCIAL.
 ENVIRONMENTAL AND ECONOMIC IMPACTS AND BENEFITS.
 MINERAL DEVELOPMENTS (INCLUDING EXTENSIONS TO EXISTING SITES) WILL NOT BE LOCATED IN AREAS SUBJECT TO INTERNATIONAL, NATIONAL OR OTHER STATUTORY PROTECTION, OTHER THAN IN EXCEPTIONAL CIRCUMSTANCES.
 ELSEWHERE MINERAL DEVELOPMENTS WILL BE ASSESSED AGAINST: